10 Best Corn Mazes in the Bay Area for 2020

 Swank Farms Corn Maze was listed as one of the most insane corn mazes in America on Reader’s Digest online magazine.
 “Fall Days” features access to the farm, pumpkin patch, sunflower field, corn mazes, & photo ops.
 Stay until nightfall for Trail of Lights & Frights when thousands of dazzling lights illuminate the farm.
 “Fall Days” advanced admission: $13.95; gate: $16.95; Including Tail of Lights & Frights: $21.95

 Dell’Osso Family Farm

-Dell’Osso Farm was founded in the 1920s and now every October hosts a Corn Maze, a Haunted Castle, the Dell’Osso Express Train, a Hay Ride, the Mystery Tour, Giant Pumpkin Ball Races and a Scarecrow Ride.
-Most everything is included with general admission – including the huge elaborate corn maze – which is $14.95, Monday through Thursday (with $11.95 early bird before 2pm) and $18.95 on Friday, Saturday and Sunday.
+Dell’Osso Farm was founded in the 1920s and now every October hosts a Corn Maze, a Haunted Castle, a train ride, animals, giant slide, a haunted village and much more.
+Most everything is included with general admission – including the huge elaborate corn maze – which is $15 Monday through Thursday, and $17 on Friday through Sunday.

 Fantozzi Farms Corn Maze & Pumpkin Patch

 Mon-Thu: 4-7pm; Fri 4-10pm; Sat 10am-10pm; Sun 10am-8pm

 Fantozzi Farms | 2665 Sperry Ave., Patterson, CA (Road Trip – Central Valley) – confirmed 10/8/20